José Saramago: Personal life

 Saramago was an atheist.
 The Catholic Church criticised him on numerous occasions due to the content of some of his novels, mainly The Gospel According to Jesus Christ and Cain, in which he uses satire and biblical quotations to present the figure of God in a comical way.

 The Portuguese government lambasted his 1991 novel O Evangelho Segundo Jesus Cristo (The Gospel according to Jesus Christ) and struck the writer's name from nominees for the European Literature Prize, saying the atheist work offended Portuguese Catholic convictions.

 The book portrays a Christ who, subject to human desires, lives with Mary Magdalene and tries to back out of the crucifixion.
 Following the Swedish Academy's decision to present Saramago with the Nobel Prize in Literature, the Vatican questioned the decision on political grounds, though gave no comment on the aesthetic or literary components of Saramago's work.
 Saramago responded: "The Vatican is easily scandalized, especially by people from outside.
 They should just focus on their prayers and leave people in peace.
 I respect those who believe, but I have no respect for the institution."

 Saramago was a member of the Communist Party of Portugal, and in his late years defined himself as a proponent of libertarian communism.

 He ran in the 1989 Lisbon local election as part of the "Coalition For Lisbon," and was elected alderman presiding officer of the Municipal Assembly of Lisbon.
 Saramago was also a candidate of the Democratic Unity Coalition in all elections of the European Parliament from 1989 to 2009, though he ran for positions of which it was thought he had no possibility of winning.
 He was a critic of European Union (EU) and International Monetary Fund (IMF) policies.

 Many of his novels are acknowledged as political satire of a subtle kind.
-It is in The Notebook that Saramago makes his political convictions most clear.
-The book, written from a Marxist perspective, is a collection of blog entries from September 2008 to August 2009.
+In The Notebook, a collection of blog entries from September 2008 to August 2009, Saramago's political convictions are made the most clear.
 According to The Independent, "Saramago aims to cut through the web of 'organized lies' surrounding humanity, and to convince readers by delivering his opinions in a relentless series of unadorned, knock-down prose blows."
 His political engagement has led to comparisons with George Orwell.

 When speaking to The Observer in 2006, Saramago said he "believe[s] that we all have some influence, not because of the fact that one is an artist, but because we are citizens.
 As citizens, we all have an obligation to intervene and become involved, it's the citizen who changes things.
 I can't imagine myself outside any kind of social or political involvement."